 What is the cap?

-The transfer balance cap for 2019-20 and 2020-21 is $1.6m.
-It is indexed at the Consumer Price Index each year and rounded down to the nearest $100,000.
+The transfer balance cap commenced on 1 July 2017 and was set at $1.6 million The cap is indexed at the Consumer Price Index (CPI) each year and rounded down to the nearest $100,000.

 Indexation of the general transfer balance cap

 From 1 July 2017, the cap will be increased to $1,700,000, therefore, there will no longer be a single cap applying to all members.
 Members will have their own personal transfer balance cap (PTBC) in the range of $1.6 million to 1$.7 million depending on their circumstances.